 The change appeared on phones this morning…

-Eagle-eyed residents may have spotted a change to their network provider name on Wednesday, November 16 to ‘Tolerance’.
-If you did spot you’re probably wondering ‘why?’
+Eagle-eyed residents in the UAE may have spotted a change to their network provider name on Thursday, November 16 to ‘Tolerance’.
+Wondering why?
 Well, it’s to help celebrate International Day for Tolerance.

 Images: Getty Images